jwnardini/nkh/web/themes/custom/nkh/README.md

 **Some Notes on...**
 - Organization using the atomic css modal
 - Breakpoints
-- promote accesibility best practices
+- promote accessibility best practices

 ## Node